 Our Approach to Being the Church

 King of Kings Dulles South is not your typical church.
 We’re OK with that.
-We envision being less like a corporation and more like a community, less like an institution and more like a family.
+We aspire to be less like a corporation and more like a community, less like an institution and more like a family.
 You won’t find a plethora of programs, the latest fad or trend, nor the perfect worship service.
-Instead, you will find people gathering regularly in their own neighborhoods learning how to love one another, growing with one another, being on mission together, and loving the communities where God has placed us.
-In this, following Jesus remains central in our life together.
+Instead, you will find people gathering regularly to learn from one another, serve together, and love the people and communities God has called us into.
+Following the way of Jesus remains central in our life together.

-Our approach to developing a new community of faith is focused more on regularly “being” the church rather than occasionally “doing” church.
-Instead of attempting to grow as fast as possible by finding a cool worship space, recruiting a great worship band, and marketing relevant sermons, KofK Dulles South is purposefully taking a different and more non-traditional route.
-We aspire to create a church culture that capitalizes on our desire to be in regular community with each other versus gathering people into a worship space to primarily sit and spectate.
-Church should be more than attending a building to check a box on our ‘to do’ list.
-We are the church and are purposefully sent and rooted in our neighborhoods for a reason.
-Therefore, we will slow down for the work of intentional discipleship, fostering relationships in our neighborhoods, and orienting around a shared-life in community.
-A larger worship gathering will eventually develop, but Sunday is not our primary focus as much as being the church every day of the week and sharing in life together in Missional Communities.
+Our approach is focused more on regularly being the church rather than occasionally doing church.
+We aspire to create a culture that capitalizes on our desire to be in regular community with each other versus gathering people into a certain space for a particular hour to primarily sit and spectate.
+Instead, as the church we are purposefully sent and rooted in our communities for a reason.
+Therefore, we will slow down for the work of intentional discipleship, fostering relationships in our neighborhood, and orienting around a shared-life in community.
+Our primary focus is to be the church every day of the week in as we explore, talk about, journey, and share this life together.

-Our MC’s identify missional spaces, which is a group of people whom they believe God is sending them to love, serve, and incorporate into the community.
-These spaces can be a neighborhood, marketplace, school, community, or any network of relationships.
-For example, some MC‘s may choose to love and serve local schools, community organizations, local workplaces, relief shelters, first responders, etc. We want to see the places we live, work, learn, and play blessed by God’s people on God’s mission.
-This is at the heart of our Missional Communites.
+Our communities identify specific people and places to love, serve, and incorporate into the life of the community.
+These people and places can be a neighborhood, marketplace, school, community, or any network of relationships.
+For example, some communities may choose to love and serve local schools, community organizations, local workplaces, relief shelters, first responders, etc. We want to see the places we live, work, learn, and play be blessed by God’s people on God’s mission.
+This is the essential heartbeat of our church.